Taxation on Film Production

 Remuneration if any paid in kind to the actors or such other members involved in the film shall also be included while computing the total cost of production.

-- The film is released and shown on a commercial basis by the producer(s) in some or all areas;
+1. The film is released and shown on a commercial basis by the producer(s) in some or all areas;

-- The producer(s) sells the rights of the exhibition in some or all areas; or
+2. The producer(s) sells the rights of the exhibition in some or all areas; or

 If the film is not announced and released for being shown on a commercial basis prior to a period of 90 days of the end of the relevant financial or previous year, the cost of production will be allowed as a deduction while calculating the profits and gains or loss of the relevant financial or previous year.
 But the same shall be made available as long as such cost does not exceed the amount realized by the film producer(s) by exhibiting the film or selling the right that would allow exhibiting of the respective film on a commercial basis.
-In case there is any balance, it will be carried forward to the next previous year to be claimed as a deduction in that year.
+In case there is any balance, it will be carried forward to the previous year to be claimed as a deduction in that year.

-And if the film is not exhibited on a commercial basis by the maker or producer of the same nor sold, then there shall not be any deduction allowed.
-Here, the entire cost will then be carried forward to the next following previous year and allowed as a deduction in such a year.
+And if the film is not exhibited on a commercial basis by the maker or producer of the same nor sold, then no deduction shall be allowed.
+Here, the entire cost will then be carried forward to the previous year and allowed as a deduction in such a year.

 It should also be noted that the sale of rights of the exhibition also includes the lease of such rights or their transfer on a minimum guarantee basis.